 Money market funds are generally classified as tax-exempt or taxable, depending on the securities in which they invest.
 Tax-exempt mutual funds invest in securities issued by state and local governments, agencies, and authorities.
 The interest paid on these instruments is exempt from federal income tax, and is often exempt from state income taxes when paid to residents of the state in which the securities are issued.
 Taxable money market funds invest in such instruments as U.S. Treasury securities, federal agency notes, certificates of deposit, Eurodollar deposits, and commercial paper.
 Money market funds also may invest in repurchase agreements that are collateralized by U.S. Treasury and agency securities or other high-quality securities.

 Commercial paper is issued by a wide variety of corporations—such as domestic and foreign firms, banks, finance companies, and broker-dealers—and carries repayment dates that typically range from overnight up to 270 days.
-Money market funds provide an important source of funding in the commercial paper market, holding 37 percent of outstanding commercial paper as of October 2010.

 An investment in a money market fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other federal agency.
 The Treasury operated a temporary, voluntary guarantee program from September 19, 2008, to September 18, 2009.
 Since the expiration of the Treasury Guarantee Program for Money Market Funds, money market funds carry no federal insurance or guarantees.